rotarzen/ToonCrafterSimple/README.md

 However, there are minor changes that arise due to
 * refactoring AttnBlock to use nn.Linear instead of nn.Conv (~10% faster, diff `x∈[-6.106e-05, 6.104e-05]`). see [analysis](./att_numerics.py)

-There is (currently) no quantization, or fast sampling, or any optimization tricks that require mathematically different operations in this repo.
+There is (currently) **no quantization, or fast sampling**, or any optimization tricks that lead to mathematically different operations in this repo.

 # TODO
 * [ ] learn about other improvements from the community